UlughBeg86/Data-science_and_Machine-Learning/UDEMY/README.md

-In these UDEMY online data science and machine learning Bootcamp, I have completed all of the courses, exercises and capstone projects.
+In this UDEMY online data science and machine learning Bootcamp, I have completed all of the courses, exercises and capstone projects.
 From the courses, I have gain

 #### 1.Data Analysis:
 Numpy: Numerical computing with arrays and matrices.